kubernetes/community/contributors/design-proposals/raw-block-pv.md

 ## Persistent Volume API Changes:
 For static provisioning the admin creates the volume and also is intentional about how the volume should be consumed.
-For backwards compatibility, the absence of volumeMode will default to file which is how volumes work today, which are formatted with a filesystem depending on the plug-in chosen.
+For backwards compatibility, the absence of volumeMode will default to filesystem which is how volumes work today, which are formatted with a filesystem depending on the plug-in chosen.
 Recycling will not be a supported reclaim policy as it has been deprecated.
 The path value in the local PV definition would be overloaded to define the path of the raw block device rather than the fileystem path.
 ```
 kind: PersistentVolume
 apiVersion: v1